aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 ### `Re2f`

-`Re2f` computes the Darcy friction factor *f* given the relative roughness $\varepsilon$ and the Reynolds number *Re*.
-If given *Re* < 2,500, then flow is assumed to be laminar and *f* is computed using of the Poiseuille condition.
-Otherwise, flow is assumed to be turbulent and *f* is computed using the Colebrook-White equation.
+`Re2f` computes the Darcy friction factor f given the relative roughness eps and the Reynolds number Re.
+If given Re < 2,500, then flow is assumed to be laminar and f is computed using of the Poiseuille condition.
+Otherwise, flow is assumed to be turbulent and f is computed using the Colebrook-White equation.

 **Syntax:**